What Is Product Planning?

 A key component of effective product planning is determining a narrow set of success criteria and then shaping your plan around achieving as many of those successes as you can.
 For example, to the extent your plan is to wow and capture new customers, you might need to divert your development teams’ time away from the less exciting work of maintenance, fixes, and addressing technical debt.

 And while this work might not seem as valuable in the short run, you’ll need to focus on those tasks as well if you want to keep existing customers satisfied and retain them for the long-term.
+Remember the Southwest Airlines scheduling and flight-delay fiasco?
+Turns out that was directly related to ignoring technical debt for too long.

 Make your plan simple and easy to explain.